‘Hyrule Warriors: Age Of Calamity’ is a new ‘Zelda’ title coming this year

 The digital edition of Hyrule Warriors: Age Of Calamity is available to pre-order from the official Nintendo website.
 Anyone who orders is eligible to receive the Lucky Ladle in-game item, one of the weapons Link can use in battle.

-Eiji Aonuma also spoke briefly about the development for The Legend Of Zelda: Breath Of The Wild 2.
+Eiji Aonuma, producer of the Zelda series, also spoke briefly about the development for The Legend Of Zelda: Breath Of The Wild 2.
 Since its announcement at E3 last year details for the game have been scarce, however, Aonuma has stated that “the team is working hard on its development” and fans will have to wait “a bit longer” for updates.

 Nintendo also recently announced a wave of Mario related news, including new game announcements, accessories and events.